seznam/ima/docs/cli/cli.md

 > `boolean = false`

 Disables custom CLI logging style in favor of default webpack CLI verbose.
-This can be usefull for debugging.
+This can be useful for debugging.

 ### --ignoreWarnings